 Welcome to our “How to Catch Florida Flounder Fish – A Complete Guide” where we give you all the facts you need to help you catch this flat-bodied fish with eyes on the same side of its head.
 Flounder are great to eat and easy to catch.
 Learn which lures and baits work best.

-Please note, flounder numbers are “Near Threatened” and the season is short and the limits are small.
-Flounder are fun and easy to catch for kids, and you might target them anyway for this reason.
+Please note, their numbers are “Near Threatened” and the season is short and the limits are small.
+They are fun and easy to catch for kids, and you might target them anyway for this reason.
 As long as you’re letting them go, tight lines to you.

 Bookmark this page (Windows CNTRL+D, MAC CMD+D) so you don’t lose it.